-Just What is Sales Automation in CRM?
+Just What is Sales Process Automation in CRM?

-In brief, sales automation is the use of software to conduct and streamline sales tasks that were formerly conducted manually – management of contact with customers/potential customers, order processing, inventory control, order tracking, post-sale customer management, and more.
-Sales automation as it relates to customer relations management is obvious.
+In brief, sales process automation is the use of software to conduct and streamline sales tasks that were formerly conducted manually – management of contact with customers/potential customers, order processing, inventory control, order tracking, post-sale customer management, and more.
+Sales process automation as it relates to customer relations management is obvious.
 The customer is involved and must be satisfied through the entire process of purchasing and beyond.

-Let’s take a simple sales automation example.
+Let’s take a simple sales process automation example.
 John has been “courting” a customer for a bit and moving that customer through the sales funnel.
 John is in an accident, has surgery, and will be out for a while.
 Who now manages that customer and how?
 Maybe John has some notes somewhere?
 Maybe we can call John in the hospital and get some valuable information?
-Automation eliminates such issues.
+Call center automation eliminates such issues.
 All of John’s history, conversations, and notes with this customer have been automated, that is, exists within a database so that a replacement salesperson can review everything and pick up, not missing a beat.